Social Media Is Working… But What Is It Built On

 A website creates space for that in a way social media can’t.
 Your message has room to land, your work can be understood, and your presence feels more established.

-It’s often the place where someone moves from “this is interesting” to “this feels right”—and that shift is hard to create on social media alone.
+That shift is hard to create on social media alone.

 You start building something that actually supports you long-term